Liberty Mutual vs. Nationwide Auto Insurance in 2025 (Compare Rates & Options Here!)

 Pros & Cons

-Liberty Mutual vs. Nationwide auto insurance compares Liberty’s $96 monthly rate with accident forgiveness, 12-month rate lock, and lifetime repair guarantees to Nationwide’s $63 plan offering SmartRide savings and a vanishing deductible.
+Liberty Mutual vs. Nationwide auto insurance compares Liberty’s $96 plan with accident forgiveness, a 12-month rate lock, and lifetime repair guarantees to Nationwide’s $63 plan with SmartRide savings and a vanishing deductible.

-Liberty Mutual offers discounts for hybrid vehicles and advanced safety features like lane departure alerts, while Nationwide provides savings for paperless billing and multi-policy bundling.
+Liberty Mutual offers discounts for hybrid cars and safety features like lane departure alerts, while Nationwide rewards paperless billing and bundling.

 Liberty Mutual vs. Nationwide Auto Insurance RatingRating Criteria | ||